Labrador Retriever Dog Breed Caring and Family, Social Life, Physical Traits, Diet Information

 - Color: Labrador Retrievers must be black, yellow, or chocolate brown.

-- Size: Labrador Retrievers fall in the category of medium-sized dogs with strong, athletic looks.
+- Size: Labrador Retrievers fall in the category of medium-sized dogs with strong and athletic looks.
 The distance from hip to shoulder must be relatively short without interfering with their ability to run and walk comfortably.

 - Eye color: The eyes of yellow and black Labradors must be brown and have black rims.
 Chocolate brown Labs’ eyes must be hazel or brown with brown rims.